Decathlon CMA CGM Team: History

 Rinaldo Nocentini took the yellow jersey after stage 7 of the 2009 Tour de France after a successful breakaway in which fellow Ag2r-La Mondiale rider Christophe Riblon also took part and earned the daily combativity award.
 Nocentini retained the race leadership for eight stages, and Ag2r-La Mondiale also led the team classification from stage 7 to stage 11 and for one further day after stage 14.

 In 2014, the team had great results at the Tour de France, winning a stage and having Jean-Christophe Péraud taking second place in the overall classification.
 In October of that year, it was announced that AG2R would continue to sponsor the team through 2018, at the 2016 Tour de France the sponsorship was extended a further two years – into the 2020 season.

 In September 2020, the team signed a contract with BMC as their bike supplier from 2021 for three years.
-The team will also be known under the name AG2R Citroën Team from the 2021 season after the French car company announced that they had become the co-sponsor of the team.
+The team raced under the name AG2R Citroën Team for the 2021 season after the French car company announced that they had become the co-sponsor of the team.

 The team experienced further success during the 2021 Tour de France, when Tour debutant Ben O'Connor ascended to victory on Stage 9 in the Alpine village of Tignes.

-In November 2023, Decathlon was announced as the co-title sponsor of the team in a five-year deal.
-The team will be called Decathlon–AG2R La Mondiale from 2024.
-Decathlon will also be replacing BMC as the bike supplier of the team, with the team using Decathlon's Van Rysel bikes with Shimano components.
-Citroën will stay on as the team's official car supplier.
+In November 2023, Decathlon was announced as the co-title sponsor of the team in a five-year deal, renaming the team Decathlon–AG2R La Mondiale in the 2024 season.
+Decathlon also replaced BMC as the bike supplier of the team, with the team using Decathlon's Van Rysel bikes with Shimano components.
+Citroën stayed on as the team's official car supplier.

 In July 2025, Decathlon took over ownership of the team from AG2R La Mondiale.
 Later in July 2025, it was announced that French shipping and logistics company CMA CGM would join as a title sponsor from the 2026 season onwards.

+On 29th July 2026, the team announced the creation of a 12-rider UCI Women's ProTeam, starting in 2027.

 Doping

-On 21 September 2012 Steve Houanard tested positive for EPO in an out-of-competition test and was provisionally suspended.
+On 21 September 2012, Steve Houanard tested positive for EPO in an out-of-competition test and was provisionally suspended.

-On 15 May 2013 Sylvain Georges tested positive for the banned stimulant Heptaminol and failed to start stage 11 of the 2013 Giro d'Italia.
+On 15 May 2013, Sylvain Georges tested positive for the banned stimulant Heptaminol and failed to start stage 11 of the 2013 Giro d'Italia.
 Georges blamed the positive result on the freely available product 'Ginkor Fort' (made from Ginkgo biloba).
 On 21 May Georges 'B Sample' also tested positive for the stimulant causing the team to voluntarily remove itself from the 2013 Critérium du Dauphiné in accordance with MPCC rules.
 As a result of the positive Georges was banned by the French Cycling Federation for 6 months.

-On 10 March 2015 the UCI announced that Lloyd Mondory had tested positive for EPO on 17 February in an out-of-competition test.
+On 10 March 2015, the UCI announced that Lloyd Mondory had tested positive for EPO on 17 February in an out-of-competition test.
 As a result, Mondory was suspended pending the outcome of his B sample analysis.